andranikarakelyan/js-utilities/README.md

 ```

 #### debounce
 Creates a debounced function that delays invoking the provided function until after the specified wait time has elapsed since the last time it was invoked.
-This is particularly useful when dealing with events that fire rapidly, such as window resizing, scrolling, or keystrokes.
+The function will only execute once the wait period has elapsed with no new calls.
+This is particularly useful when dealing with events that fire rapidly, such as window resizing, scrolling, or keystrokes, when you want to execute the handler only after the user has stopped the action.

 ```ts
 import { debounce } from '@andranik-arakelyan/js-utilities';